Sandy Duncan: Career

 Duncan then returned to the Broadway stage for many years.
 In 1979, her run as the title role in Peter Pan won her many accolades.
 She also had replacement roles in My One and Only and Chicago.
 She was nominated for a Tony Award three times: in 1969, for Featured Actress (Musical) for Canterbury Tales, in 1971, as Best Actress (Musical) for The Boy Friend and in 1980, as Best Actress (Musical) for Peter Pan.

-In 1972, an animated version of Duncan (who contributed her own voice) appeared in the "Sandy Duncan's Jekyll and Hyde" episode of the CBS Saturday-morning cartoon The New Scooby-Doo Movies; forty-eight years later, she would reprise her guest star appearance in "The Dreaded Remake of Jekyll & Hyde!" episode of Scooby-Doo and Guess Who?.
+In 1972, an animated version of Duncan (who contributed her own voice) appeared in the "Sandy Duncan's Jekyll and Hyde" episode of the CBS Saturday-morning cartoon The New Scooby-Doo Movies; forty-eight years later, she reprised her guest star appearance in "The Dreaded Remake of Jekyll & Hyde!" episode of Scooby-Doo and Guess Who?.
 In 1976, she guest-starred on The Six Million Dollar Man and The Bionic Woman playing the role of Gillian in "The Return of Bigfoot" episodes.

-In 1978, Duncan starred in Disney's The Cat from Outer Space along with Ken Berry, Harry Morgan and Roddy McDowall.
+In 1978, Duncan starred in Disney's The Cat from Outer Space.
 From the mid-1970s through the 1980s, Duncan was the commercial spokesperson for Nabisco's Wheat Thins crackers.

 In 1981, Duncan voiced Vixey in The Fox and the Hound.
 In 1984, she starred in a song and dance revue titled 5-6-7-8...Dance! at Radio City Music Hall and provided voice work for the My Little Pony television special Rescue at Midnight Castle as Firefly and Applejack.
 From 1986 to 1987, she reprised her role as Firefly in the My Little Pony 'n Friends series.
 In 1987, she joined the cast of NBC's Valerie's Family (previously known as Valerie, later to be retitled The Hogan Family) after Valerie Harper was dismissed.
 Duncan starred as the matriarch's sister-in-law Sandy Hogan, who moves in with her brother Mike (Josh Taylor) and his three sons to help raise the family after Valerie Hogan's death.
-Duncan remained with the series through its cancellation in 1991.
+She remained with the series through its cancellation in 1991.
 In 1988, she worked on the first three Barney and the Backyard Gang children's videos.
 Duncan was asked to take part in the Barney & Friends television series, but declined the offer.
 In 1991, she voiced Peepers the mouse in the Don Bluth film Rock-a-Doodle.
 In 1994, she voiced Queen Uberta in the Richard Rich film The Swan Princess.

+From 1999-2001, Duncan co-hosted, with Ron Montez, the PBS show Championship Ballroom Dancing.